fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseExport.md

 # Start-AzureSqlDatabaseExport

 ## SYNOPSIS
-Starts an export operation from an ssSDS to Blob storage.
+Starts an export operation from an Azure SQL Database to Blob storage.

 ## SYNTAX